 Melissa Kirk, violist, has been a member of the Chicago Lyric Opera Orchestra since 1982 and was one of the first members of the Chicago Philharmonic.
 She is a staple of Chicago’s classical music scene and has performed with every major classical ensemble in the city, including the Chicago Philharmonic, Lyric Opera, Chicago Symphony Orchestra, Music of the Baroque, and Chicago Opera Theater.

-Thomas Manning, Chairman, is a corporate board director and advisor who most recently served as the CEO of Cerberus Asia Operations & Advisory Limited, the Beijing subsidiary of Cerberus Capital.
+Thomas Manning, Chairman, is a corporate board director and advisor who recently served as the CEO of Cerberus Asia Operations & Advisory Limited, the Beijing subsidiary of Cerberus Capital.
 Tom returned to Chicago in 2012 after living for 17 years in Hong Kong where he was CEO of Indachin Limited, Capgemini Asia, and Ernst & Young Consulting Asia, and a senior partner of Bain & Company.
 Currently, he is on the faculty of the University of Chicago Law School where he teaches corporate governance.
 Tom received an A.B. from Harvard College and an M.B.A. from Stanford University.

 Rex Martin is a principal tubist with the Chicago Philharmonic and a professor of music at Northwestern University.
 Rex tours extensively throughout the world presenting master classes and recitals, and has soloed with a number of leading orchestras.
 He received his B.M. degree from Illinois State University and his M.M. degree from Northwestern University.
 Rex is also Professor of Tuba and Pedagogy at the Berne University of the Arts in Berne, Switzerland.